 An employer may have agreed with employee representatives how many employees will be made redundant and how they'll be selected.
-But they may have not yet agreed on redundancy payments.
+But they may still be consulting with them about other redundancy related issues.
 In this situation, it may be appropriate to start individual consultation with the affected employees.

 How to consult